Quentin0632/WheatWatchers/README.md

 ### Input and output of the project

-You must provide two videos (or a series of videos) taken with two camera that have been placed on the roof of a car while driving near the fields.
+You must provide two videos (or a series of videos) taken with two camera that have been placed on the roof of a car while driving near the fields.<br />
-After running a script (videosToFrames.py), we get a series of photos from the videos
+After running a script (videosToFrames.py), we get a series of photos from the videos. <br />
+A last script aims to list the GPS coordinates of the car and those of the fields present on each photo with a label indicating which type of field it is

 ### Software requirements